asilvino/socialCollector/README.md

        instagram.url.auth = ${?INSTAGRAM_URL_AUTH}

- 5. Go to console, navegate to the project's root and type:
+ 5. Go to console (prompt), navegate to the project's root and type:

 >  `> activator run ` #will install the dependencies and the run the project (usually port :9000)